 Students and staff were involved in deciding who the building should be named after, selecting from a choice of four inspirational female scientists.

 The Beatrice Shilling Building will open in September this year providing three floors, each with a different function, allowing project-led activities their own space separate from other forms of teaching, research and staff offices.
 Engaging creativity through working in group-collaborative working spaces are a core design focus throughout the building.

 Fittingly the building will be home to a new Department of Electronic Engineering, as Shilling herself held a degree in electrical engineering.
 Born in Hampshire, Shilling worked at the Royal Aircraft Establishment as an aeronautical engineer and away from work raced motorbikes and cars.
-Schilling was awarded the Gold Star for lapping the Brooklands circuit in Surrey at 106 miles per hour.
+Shilling was awarded the Gold Star for lapping the Brooklands circuit in Surrey at 106 miles per hour.

 The project received a £5m grant from the Higher Education Funding Council for England (HEFCE) to develop the new science building in order to encourage more female engineers to address the national shortage.

 Professor Paul Layzell, Principal of Royal Holloway, University of London, said: “Our new science building pays tribute to a great engineer of the past and will provide the environment and resources for the next generation of scientists and engineers to achieve their goals.
 It is part of our vision for the long-term future of the university.”

 Professor David Howard, head of the electronic engineering department said: “This will be a fantastic new facility designed to inspire young people.
 Creativity is at the heart of excellent engineering and the electronic engineering department will foster a creative approach to study, learning and research.
 The inclusion of a ‘field laboratory’ on the roof with solar panels and a wind turbine gives hands-on practical experience with alternative energy generation.”